angiekim1203/howtosupport/README.md

 >
 > **Farsight Alternation**: Can be placed from far away, granting sight over 500 units.
 They have one health each but lasts for an unlimited amount of time until broken.
 >
-> **Oracle Lens**: Drone summoned sweeps surrounding areas, detecting all units within its detection radius.
+> **Oracle Lens**: Drone summoned sweeps surrounding areas for 6 seconds, detecting all units within its detection radius.
 All unseen units can be detected, including enemy wards.
+Oracles Lens can store up to two at a time.

 <p>&nbsp;  </p>